twerksmith/github-slideshow/_posts/0000-01-02-twerksmith.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to TWERKsmith slide!"
 ---
 The quick brown fox jumped over the lazy dogs
 Use the left arrow to go back!